Make the most of your outdoor space with clever patio cover ideas that will extend its use all season long.

 What are the different types of patio covers?

-There are many different types of patio covers to protect the area from the elements, ensuring it’s useable come rain or shine.
-Patio cover ideas can range from the simple to the more robust.
-An extra-large parasol or pop-up canopy will provide coverage in a small space – and can be stored away when not in use.
-While a fixed structure, such as a pergola or awning, provides a more permanent protection from the elements.
+There are many different types of patio covers to protect the area from the elements, ensuring it's useable come rain or shine.
+Patio cover ideas can range from simple to more robust.
+An extra-large parasol or pop-up canopy will provide coverage in a small space - and can be stored away when not in use.
+While a fixed structure, such as a pergola or awning, provides more permanent protection from the elements.

 How can I cover my patio cheaply?

 A cheap, yet effective way to cover a patio is with a parasol or simple awning – both of which are functional yet moveable.
+Sail cloths are another wonderful idea, you can hang them from across your patio to give a little extra shade.